-Panic attacks are already immensely stressful events.
-During a panic attack, you feel like everything is going wrong at once.
-You experience powerful physical sensations that often mimic heart attacks and more serious illnesses, and you find yourself left with considerable anxiety and fear that leaves you completely drained and fearing the next attack.
+On their own, panic attacks are already immensely stressful events.
+During these episodes, you might feel like everything is going wrong at once.
+You can experience powerful physical sensations that often mimic heart attack symptoms or more serious illnesses.
+Sufferers often find themselves left with considerable anxiety and fear that leaves them completely drained and apprehensive for the next attack.

-When you have panic attacks at night, also known as nocturnal panic attacks, you often wake up in the middle of the night in a deep sweat, barely comprehensible, believing something horrible is happening.
-It's a terrifying experience – arguably worse than a daytime panic attack – and unlike regular panic attacks, you can't even see it coming.
+Those are daytime attacks.
+When you experience panic attacks at night, known as nocturnal panic attacks, you can wake up in the middle of the night in a deep sweat, barely comprehensible, frightened that something terrible will occur.

 An Uncontrollable Fear